Handling Sampling Bias in Presence-Only Data for MaxEnt

 bias_surface = (bias_surface - bias_surface.min()) / (bias_surface.max() - bias_surface.min() + 1e-9)

-# Export bias raster
+# Export the bias raster

 with rasterio.open("sampling_bias_surface.tif", "w", **out_meta) as dst: